 Connect Fuel Production and Waste

 Understanding the connection between how much energy you use and how much fuel it took to create that energy is an important first action step in reducing greenhouse gas emissions.
 Although it may not be obvious, there’s a direct connection between your energy use and the environment.
 When you consume less power, you reduce the amount of greenhouse gases released by power plants.

 Nothing in our world—cars, coffee, cat videos, even canned tuna—would exist without energy.
 Americans are heavy energy users, accounting for roughly one-sixth of world energy consumption.
-According to the U.S. Energy Information Administration (EIA), in 2019, total U.S. primary energy consumption per person was about 305 million British thermal units (Btu).
-This would require the burning of about 24,400 pounds of coal a year.
-That equals out to about 2,387 gallons of gasoline each person would consume per year, enough energy to charge 2,705,111 smartphones.
+According to the U.S. Energy Information Administration (EIA), in 2022, total U.S. primary energy consumption per person was about 301 million British thermal units (Btu).
+This would require the burning of about 42,746 pounds of coal a year, which would be enough energy to charge 4,642,010 smartphones.